Bromcom Advert - March 1983

 Future-proof multi-user CP/M system

-Here's an early advert from Bromley Computer Consultancy - trading as Bromcom - for its Superstar CP/M-based multi-user system, which would be around until at least the summer of the following year.
+Here's an early advert for Bromley Computer Consultancy, trading as Bromcom, for its Superstar CP/M-based multi-user system, which would be around until at least the summer of the following year.

-Based on the S-100 bus, the SuperStar was one of several multi-user systems around at the time where the approach was for the "server" to host an entire computer per user as a plug-in card, accessed by a connected terminal.
+Essentially a North Star Horizon pre-built with system software, printer interface and Winchester hard-disk storage, the SuperStar was one of several multi-user systems around at the time where the approach was for the "server" to host an entire computer per user as a plug-in card - on the Horizon's S-100 bus - accessed by a connected terminal.

 This approach - which Bromcom called its "private processor" architecture - meant there was no service degredation as additional users were added, except perhaps for the few times that shared resources - the expensive things like printers and disk storage - were used.